-These Carnival Legend photos were taken in Sitka, Alaska, several months after the ship emerged from an extensive refurbishment.
-I was living in Sitka at the time, so when the ship docked there, it was the perfect opportunity to get permission to come aboard to see the new upgrades and additions.
+These Carnival Legend photos were taken in Sitka, Alaska, shortly after the ship emerged from an extensive refurbishment.
+I was living in Sitka at the time, so when the cruise ship docked there, it was the perfect opportunity to see the new upgrades and additions.

 Carnival Legend is the third ship built in the Carnival Spirit Class, launched in 2002.
 It’s now one of the smaller ships in the fleet with only 2,124 passengers.